 Catherine is a member of both the International Society for the Study of Trauma and Dissociation (ISSTD) and the European Society for Trauma and Dissociation (ESTD).
 She has completed the ISSTD’s training in working with dissociation and is also trained in administering the SCID-D, the tool used to diagnose dissociative disorders such as DID.

-Catherine is currently undertaking Sensorimotor Therapy training with Janina Fisher of the Sensorimotor Psychotherapy Institute (SPI).
 This body-oriented therapy combines traditional talking therapy with simple and safe body-work that directly addresses the effects of trauma in the body.

 If you are looking for help with symptoms of trauma, please contact Catherine Cox